hpi-epic/mpcsl-frontend/README.md

 `yarn start`

-Will start a development server on port `:3000`.
+Will start a development server on `localhost:3000` if available.
+API requests will be proxied to `localhost:5000`.

 #### Run Tests